vectorgrp/sil-kit/docs/simulation/simulation.rst

 Timestamps in Messages
 ----------------------
-.. admonition:: Note

-   The following describes the current behavior and will change in the foreseeable future.

 Each sent bus event is annotated with a timestamp, at which it was sent.
 The timestamp is set automatically by the |ProductName| client.